arpit-agr/v3-arpit-codes/src/content/blog/inner-and-outer-values-of-display.md

 ## Browser Support

-As per [Can I Use](https://caniuse.com/?search=display%20multi) and [Web Platform Dashboard](https://webstatus.dev/features/two-value-display?q=display), browsers do support the two-value syntax for the display property since <time datetime="2023-07-21T00:00:00.000Z">21 July 2023</time>.
+As per [Can I Use](https://caniuse.com/?search=display%20multi) and [Web Platform Dashboard](https://webstatus.dev/features/two-value-display?q=display), browsers do support the two-value syntax for the display property since 21 July 2023.

 ## More on the `display` property